ethereum/eth2.0-pm/eth2.0-implementers-calls/call_009.md

 * Harmony - n/a [_(16:02)_](https://youtu.be/6trA-5rjZUQ?t=962)
   * Excused due to holidays
 * Parity - Fredrik Harrysson [_(16:22)_](https://youtu.be/6trA-5rjZUQ?t=982)
+  * Working through the holidays making progress on beacon chain implementation in Substrate
   * Participation in the proposal to switch serialisation to Little-Endian [(Link)](https://github.com/ethereum/eth2.0-specs/pull/139)
 # 2. Research Updates
 * Justin Drake [_(18:05)_](https://youtu.be/6trA-5rjZUQ?t=1083)
     * Still finding bugs and fixing them.
 Which is nice
     * Trying to simplify the spec where possible
-       * simplification of the validator status code logic (used to have somewhat complicated state machine w/ various validator status codes and they were all sorts of edge cases when you would do transitions.
+       * simplification of the validator status code logic -- used to have somewhat complicated state machine w/ various validator status codes and they were all sorts of edge cases when you would do transitions.
 That's mostly gone now, and has been replaced with timestamps in the validator records.
 Still have some "status flags" but there are only two.
        * looking to move towards this idea of locally computable shuffling.
 What we have now with the [Fischer-Yates logic](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) is that in calculating the shuffling of a specific validator or specific committee it scales linearly with the size of the validator pool.
 We want this to scale better.
 Once we have this locally computable shuffling, it means we can be light client friendly w/o all sorts of light client specific infrastructure.
            * this means that we can also simplify the beacon state. (specifically "shard-committees-at-slots" data structure and "persistent-committee-reassignments") This was infrastructure for light clients.
 But now that we have more information about the validators w/ these timestamps and looking to have this locally computable shuffling, we can remove those.
        * looking to potentially remove the validator registry delta chain, and rely on the double-batched merkle log accumulator that was added recently ([_Link_](https://ethresear.ch/t/double-batched-merkle-log-accumulator/571) to JD's original ethresearch post from January '18)